fuadmoin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Commands and scripts for shell permissions
+Commands and scripts for shell permissions.